GENERAL INFORMATION - http://www.cs.columbia.edu/~nieh/teaching/e6118

 Operating Systems I, proficient in C programming

-Study of advanced operating system topics including resource
+Study of advanced operating system topics with a focus on

-Course will involve readings and discussion of classic and
+distributed systems.
+Course will involve readings and discussion of

-new papers on recent developments in operating system research.
+classic and new papers on recent developments in operating system

 understanding of operating systems and distributed systems as well as